2i2c-org/2i2c-org.github.io/content/collaborators/css/index.md

   - collaborator
 ---

-[Code for Science and Society](https://codeforscience.org/) is a nonprofit organization that supports open source projects for science.
-Through NSF award 2324304, CS&S provided tailored compute services and on-site support for Project Pythia educational initiatives.

-CS&S works to advance scientific research through sustainable development of open source tools and infrastructure, supporting the broader scientific computing community.
+[Code for Science & Society](https://codeforscience.org/) is a nonprofit organization that works to advance the power of data to improve the social and economic lives of all people.
+They empower communities to work together and build innovative technology for the public good, serving as fiscal sponsor for various projects including 2i2c.